raphaelgyory/django-rest-messaging/docs/django-rest-messaging.md

 ### Removing participants

 By default, django-rest-messaging allow participants to quit a thread.
 It does not allow a participant to remove another participant.
-You can modify this behaviour by setting settings.REST_MESSAGING_REMOVE_PARTICIPANTS_CALLBACK to a function that returns a list conatining the ids of the participant who may be removed.
+You can modify this behaviour by setting settings.REST_MESSAGING_REMOVE_PARTICIPANTS_CALLBACK to a function that returns a list containing the ids of the participant who may be removed.
 For example:

 ```python